 How We Treat Brain Tumors

-- Brain tumor surgery.
-Our neurosurgeons have exceptional experience removing brain tumors, always working to remove tumor tissue while leaving as much healthy tissue and function as possible.
-To achieve this, we use advanced techniques such as stereotaxis, neuroendoscopy, awake brain mapping, and electrophysiological methods to "map" the tumor's location in the brain, maximizing tumor removal while minimizing risk.
+Our neurosurgeons have exceptional experience in using advanced techniques to remove brain tumors while leaving as much healthy tissue and function as possible.
+To achieve this, stereotaxis, neuroendoscopy, awake brain mapping, and electrophysiological methods are used to map the tumor’s location in the brain to maximize tumor removal while minimizing risk.

-- External beam radiation therapy.
-This treatment is delivered using the latest linear accelerator models.
+Treatment that is delivered using the latest linear accelerator technology.

-- Brachytherapy.
-This approach involves the implantation of cancer-killing radioactive substances directly into tumor tissue.
+The implantation of cancer-killing radioactive substances directly into the tumor.